 * The Red Chinese would take ownership of the MiG-19 from the Soviets, but the Chinese got off to a slow start.
 Initial efforts at license production focused on the MiG-19P interceptor, with the Shenyang factory obtaining knockdown kits of the aircraft from the USSR in 1958, with the first Chinese-assembled machine flying in December of that year.
 The first Shenyang-built MiG-19P or "J-6" flew in September 1959.

 The Nanchang factory also worked on assembly and production of the MiG-19PM in parallel, with the aircraft to be designated "J-6B", but the whole effort at both factories then fell down.
 Chinese leadership wanted to advance the country faster, and began a national "Great Leap Forward" that was driven by revolutionary rhetoric instead of rational industrial planning.
-The results were a fiasco, with programs pushed ahead unrealistically until they all collapsed in chaos.
+The results were a fiasco, with programs pushed ahead unrealistically until they all collapsed in chaos, accompanied by widespread famine due to agricultural dislocation.
 Specific details of the Chinese effort to build the MiG-19P and MiG-19PM during this time remain tangled and obscure; what isn't obscure was that the effort was dismal failure.

 After the collapse, Chinese industry picked itself up again and started over.
 Work on license-production of the MiG-19S day fighter at the Shenyang factory began in 1961, with the first Chinese-built machines flying at the end of the year.
 They retained the "J-6" designation.

 Production began to ramp up over the next few years, despite the fact that relations between China and the USSR deteriorated so badly in the early 1960s that the Soviets yanked all their technical assistance.
-Unfortunately, just as production was getting on track in mid-decade, China then entered into another period of confusion, this time caused by Mao Zedong's "Great Proletarian Cultural Revolution", an attempt to radically restructure Chinese society along the lines of Chairman Mao's revolutionary ideals.
-The end result was vastly worse than that of the Great Leap Forward, featuring not merely industrial dislocation but widespread deaths due to famine and, apparently, purges of those judged not sufficiently enthusiastic with the regime's ideals.
+Unfortunately, just as production was getting on track in mid-decade, China then entered into another period of confusion, this time caused by Mao Zedong's "Great Proletarian Cultural Revolution", an attempt to radically restructure Chinese society along the lines of Chairman Mao's revolutionary ideals -- with China reduced to near-anarchy.

 In maturity, the type was apparently regarded as thoroughly rugged, the early bugs having been worked out through long experience.
 Total production included a few subvariants: